absomivotch/COP4331---Group-6/README.md

   > In this game, players will be able to snatch the 'bandanas' from enemy opponents, implementing capture-the-flag based gameplay.

-__This product is for teenagers and adults who desire to entertain themselves and improve their strategic thinking abilities.
+**This product is for teenagers and adults who desire to entertain themselves and improve their strategic thinking abilities.

-__The product, Banana Bandana Savanna, a top down 2d strategic turn-based game.
-It will feature monkeys battling each other with weapons, avoiding environmental obstacles in order to capture 'bandana' of the opponents.
+**The product, Banana Bandana Savanna, a top down 2d strategic turn-based game.
+It will feature monkeys battling each other with weapons, avoiding environmental obstacles in order to capture the 'bandana' of the opponent's team.

-__Similar games are those such as Mario + Rabbids Kingdom Battle or Worms.
+**Similar games are those such as Mario + Rabbids Kingdom Battle or Worms.
 In our product, the focus will be on flag retrieval.